Rules and Regulations

 (for financial aid recipients only)

 If a student withdraws before 60 percent of the enrollment period (semester) has passed, federal regulations require that Title IV funds be returned to the programs according to a prorated schedule.
-Title IV funds include Direct Stafford Loans, Perkins Loans, Direct PLUS Loans, Pell Grants, and Supplemental Educational Opportunity Grants (SEOG).
-The withdrawal date used to determine the return of federal funds is the date the student notifies the Division of Student Life of her intent to take a leave of absence or withdraw from the College.
-However, if a student leaves without beginning the Mills official withdrawal process or providing notification of her intent to withdraw, the withdrawal date will be the 50 percent point in the semester unless Mills determines the last date of an academically related activity of the student.
+Title IV funds include Direct Stafford Loans, Direct PLUS Loans, Pell Grants, and Supplemental Educational Opportunity Grants (SEOG).
+The withdrawal date used to determine the return of federal funds is the date the student notifies the Division of Student Life of their intent to take a leave of absence or withdraw from the College.
+However, if a student leaves without beginning the Mills official withdrawal process or providing notification of their intent to withdraw, the withdrawal date will be the 50 percent point in the semester unless Mills determines the last date of an academically related activity of the student.

 The percentage of Title IV funds to be returned is calculated by the number of calendar days not completed within a semester, as defined by the withdrawal dates above, divided by the total number of calendar days in the semester (from the first day of classes for the semester to the last day of finals).
 For example, if there are 100 calendar days in a semester and the student withdraws on the 25th day, 75 days have not been completed.
 This may result in the return of 75 percent of Title IV funds received by the student.
 However, if a student withdraws after 60 percent of the enrollment period has passed, no Title IV funds need to be returned.